 Residents Maintain Autonomy

-Measures the percent of long-term patients who needed additional assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and using the bathroom.
+This datapoint is a measure of the percent of long-term residents that needed increased assistance with activities of daily living over time.
+ADL's include activities such as taking medications and bathing.

 Ability to Keep Residents Mobile

-This is the percent of patients that remained mobile levels over time.
-Optimizing mobility is often a great sign for residents' health.
+This tells you the percent of patients who retained mobility levels over time.
+Retaining mobility is usually a good sign for residents' health.

 Short-term Care: Rehospitalizations